We've been featured in:

 Who Can Claim For A Fatal Accident At Work?

 By Stephen Hudson.
-Last Updated On 9th August 2023.
-This is our guide on how to claim for wrongful death claims against employers.
+Last Updated On 24th September 2024.
 If you have suffered after the sudden death of a loved one or family member due to a workplace accident, you could be entitled to make a wrongful death at work claim if the accident was not the fault of your loved one.

 Understandably, this process can be difficult and complex, especially considering the emotional and financial strain the accident itself is likely to have placed upon you.
 It is for that reason why our expert team of advisers is here to support you, however, they can.
 Not only can our team answer any questions regarding a wrongful death at work, but they can connect you to a personal injury solicitor with a wealth of experience.